ventosae/100-days-of-code/r1-log.md

 ### R1D5
 R1D5 Kept working on a mobile slider - taking more time than expected.
 At least I will make it reusable

+### R1D6
+R1D6 I've finished the mobile slider.
+At first I made it with pure CSS bit then just remade it with flickity so much easier.

+### R1D7
+R1D7 The mobile landing page is pretty much finished.
+Just need to fix vertical padding, hovers and animations.
+Need to speed up a bit.